 Juanjuan Zhang is the John D. C. Little Professor of Marketing at the MIT Sloan School of Management.

-An expert in quantitative modeling, Zhang combines economic theory with data science to optimize various business decisions in this fast-changing world.
+An expert in quantitative modeling, Zhang combines economic theory with computation to develop scalable business solutions.
 Her research covers industries such as consumer goods, social media, and healthcare, and functional areas such as product management, pricing, and sales.

 Zhang has served as Marketing Department Editor of her field’s top journal, Management Science, Associate Editor of several other top journals, and VP of the INFORMS Society for Marketing Science.